Transgressive art

-Transgressive art is art that aims to outrage or violate basic morals and sensibilities.
+Transgressive art is art that aims to outrage or cause a reaction from the observer.
 The term transgressive was first used in this sense by American filmmaker Nick Zedd and his Cinema of Transgression in 1985.
 Zedd used it to describe his legacy with underground film-makers like Paul Morrissey, John Waters, and Kenneth Anger, and the relationship they shared with Zedd and his New York City peers in the early 1980s.

 Definition

 From an academic perspective, many traces of transgression can be found in any art which is considered offensive because of its shock value; from the French Salon des Refusés artists to Dada and Surrealism.
 Philosophers Mikhail Bakhtin and Georges Bataille have published works on the nature of transgression.

 Transgressional works share some themes with art that deals with psychological dislocation and mental illness.
 Examples of this relationship, between social transgression and the exploration of mental states relating to illness, include many of the activities and works of the Dadaists, Surrealists, and Fluxus-related artists, such as Carolee Schneemann – and, in literature, Albert Camus's L'Etranger or J.D.
 Salinger's The Catcher in the Rye.